xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Concepts.md

 Database Interaction
 --------------------

-ArangoDB is a database that serves documents to clients.
+AvocadoDB is a database that serves documents to clients.
 These documents are transported using [JSON](https://en.wikipedia.org/wiki/JSON) via a TCP connection, using the HTTP protocol.
 A [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) is provided to interact with the database system.

-The [web interface](../Administration/WebInterface/README.md) that comes with ArangoDB, called *Aardvark*, provides graphical user interface that is easy to use.
+The [web interface](../Administration/WebInterface/README.md) that comes with AvocadoDB, called *Aardvark*, provides graphical user interface that is easy to use.
-An [interactive shell](../GettingStarted/Arangosh.md), called *Arangosh*, is also shipped.
-In addition, there are so called [drivers](https://arangodb.com/downloads/arangodb-drivers/) that make it easy to use the database system in various environments and programming languages.
+An [interactive shell](../GettingStarted/Avocadosh.md), called *Avocadosh*, is also shipped.
+In addition, there are so called [drivers](https://avocadodb.com/downloads/avocadodb-drivers/) that make it easy to use the database system in various environments and programming languages.
 All these tools use the HTTP interface of the server and remove the necessity to roll own low-level code for basic communication in most